© BrunoPress

 Natalie Portman

 - It is not clear whether Portman refused the role or was simply written out.
-Either way she didn’t stay away long: she returned for 'Avengers: Endgame' (2019) and will star in ‘Thor: Love and Thunder,’ which is set for release in 2022.
+Either way, she didn’t stay away long: she returned for 'Avengers: Endgame' (2019) and stars in the 2022 release ‘Thor: Love and Thunder.'

 Richard Dreyfuss